scaleway/api.scaleway.com/contents/server.md

 ### group Servers

-A Server is a dedicated machine for your own use. `servers` endpoint allow you to create, list or delete your servers.
+A Server is a dedicated machine for your own use. `servers` endpoints allow you to create, list or delete your servers.

 #### Servers [/servers]